Vikings add receiver Jalen Reagor in a trade with the Eagles

 Practice squad formed

-The Vikings re-signed 12 players to the practice squad, bringing back edge rusher Janarius Robinson, tight end Nick Muse, running back Bryant Koback, guard Kyle Hinton, receivers Trishton Jackson and Dan Chisena, center Josh Sokol, linebacker William Kwenkeu, defensive tackles T.J.
-Smith and Jaylen Twyman, cornerback Parry Nickerson and safety Myles Dorn.
+The Vikings re-signed 12 players to the practice squad, bringing back Robinson, tight end Nick Muse, running back Bryant Koback, guard Kyle Hinton, receivers Trishton Jackson and Dan Chisena, center Josh Sokol, linebacker William Kwenkeu, defensive tackles T.J.
+Smith and Twyman, cornerback Parry Nickerson and safety Myles Dorn.

 Four open spots remain on the 16-man practice squad.
-The team did not immediately decide to bring back two 2021 third-round picks in guard Wyatt Davis or linebacker Chazz Surratt.
+The team did not immediately decide to bring back guard Wyatt Davis or linebacker Chazz Surratt, 2021 third-round picks cut Tuesday.

 Updated league rules allow up to six veterans to join the practice squad, while 10 spots are reserved for players with no more than two accrued seasons.
 Players can be elevated to the active game-day roster up to three times throughout the season before they must be signed to the 53-man roster.